twestner/devhelper/README.md

 * 1 => adds to locallang.xlf
 * 0 / no value => adds to locallang_db.xlf

+tested with some extensions, mainly created by the extension builder.

 ### Extension configuration
 baseExtensionPath = packages/

 languageKeys = default,de